agiliq/building-api-django/docs/access-control.rst

 - Authenticated users can delete only polls they have created.
 - Only an authenticated user can vote.
 Users can vote for other people's polls.

-To enable thi access control, we need to add two more APIs
+To enable the access control, we need to add two more APIs

 - API to create a user, we will call this endpoint :code:`/users/`
 - API to verify a user and get a token to identify them, we will call this endpoint :code:`/login/`